What Others Say

 The following Pathways Committee members are available to provide advice about choosing summer academic or certificate programs or professional conferences:

 Bill Donahue, Director of Laboratories, whdonahue(at)sjc.edu (Science program advisor)

-Barbara Lucero Sand, Assistant Director of Career Service, blucerosand(at)sjc.edu (Global/General Pathways)
+Barbara Lucero Sand, Assistant Director of Personal and Professional Development, blucerosand(at)sjc.edu (Global/General Pathways)

-Margaret Odell, Director of Career Services, modell(at)sjc.edu (General, Global and premed/biomed advice)
+Marlene Simon, Director of Personal and Professional Development, msimon(at)sjc.edu (General, Global and premed/biomed advice)

 Eric Poppele, Tutor, epoppele(at)sjc.edu (Engineering and science program advisor)

 Greg Schneider, Tutor, gwschneider(at)sjc.edu (Pre-medical and film studies program advisor)